Your Questions Answered

 In 2010, legislature passed a law that allows a victim of rape or forcible sodomy to get a forensic medical exam without having to report it to law enforcement.
 The exam is paid for out of the Sexual Assault Examination Fund through Victims Compensation.
 Should you decide at a later date that you wish to pursue charges against the perpetrator the evidence will have already been collected and in the custody of the appropriate law enforcement agency.
 Each law enforcement agency has their own policy for how long they will keep ‘Jane Doe’ kits.
 If you have any questions contact the Rape Crisis Center at 405-701-5550.

-A rape exam can be daunting and there are a lot of misconceptions that come along with it.
-At any time during the exam you can choose which steps of the exam you would or would not wish to complete.
-Every law enforcement agency stores and processes rape kits differently; the results of the rape kits are given to the reporting law enforcement agency.
-If you have any further questions about the rape kit or exam, please call us at (405) 701-5660 or (405) 701-5550.
-There is no cost for the exam or medications given.
+A forensic medical exam can feel overwhelming and there are many misconceptions surrounding it.
+You have full control over the process and can decide which steps of the exam you do or do not wish to complete.
+Each law enforcement agency handles the storage and processing of rape kits differently, and results are given to the reporting agency.
+If you have any questions about the rape kit or exam, please call us at (405) 701-5660.
+The exam and any medications provided are completely free, we do not charge insurance.
+We serve all genders.

 We receive funding from the Attorney General’s Office, VOCA grant (Victim of Crime Assistance), VAWA (Violence Against Women Act), SASP (Sexual Assault Services Programs), SHDRPE (State Health Department Rape Prevention Education), Cleveland County, City of Norman, United Way and through various events and individual donations throughout the year.